-As a first-time home buyer, you are probably interested in knowing how you can use your RRSPs to pay for your home.
+As a first-time home buyer, you are probably interested in knowing how you can how to use your RRSP for a down payment.
 Well, I am here to tell you!
 In this blog post, I’ll share all the details on RRSPs and how to access those funds.

 Let’s jump right in.

 If you’re a Canadian, you have access to the First-Time Home Buyers Plan (HBP).
 This plan allows you to withdraw $35,000 in RRSP savings ($70,000 for a couple) to put it towards the down payment of your future home.
 You’re essentially loaning yourself the money through your retirement savings to help purchase a home.

 When you access these funds, you will have 15 years to pay back 100% of the money.

 Getting your down payment.

 If you’re in need of a down payment for a home, looking into your RRSPs is a fantastic idea.
 If you have those funds available, it makes good financial sense to use your RRSPs.
 Through the Canadian government, you may also be eligible for a tax deduction when you’re repaying the RRSP amount.

 This program/plan was created by the Government of Canada in the 1990s to help make owning a home more accessible for Canadians.
 In the beginning, you could borrow up to $25,000 from your Registered Retirement Savings Plan to use as a down payment.
 In 2019, that changed and the maximum withdrawal amount was increased to $35,000 per person.